Addressing Congress, Ukrainian President Zelensky pleads for military aid

 The Biden administration worked with allies to implement a wide-ranging sanctions package in the immediate aftermath of the Russian invasion on Feb.
 24, including effectively ending a major gas pipeline into Central Europe, freezing much of Russia’s foreign currency reserves, and imposing sanctions specifically on Putin, his inner circle and dozens of wealthy oligarchs.
 Since then, Biden has moved under congressional pressure to ban Russian oil and gas imports to the United States and to strip Russia of trade preferences it has enjoyed for a decade.

 Among the armaments that the United States has provided to Ukraine over the past year are more than 600 Stinger antiaircraft missiles, roughly 2,600 Javelin anti-armor missiles, 200 grenade launchers and nearly 40 million rounds of ammunition, according to a White House official.
-Biden is expected to announce on Wednesday an additional $800 million in security assistance to Ukraine, bringing the total aid announced in the past week to $1 billion.

 White House press secretary Jen Psaki said Tuesday that the Biden administration has no plans to change its posture on a no-fly zone or providing the Polish fighter jets, citing the risk of a direct clash between U.S. and Russian forces.